Why is the counseling fee important?

 Do you take my insurance?

 There are only a few providers at SWFL Counseling, LLC who are participating providers with any commercial insurance plans.
-None of our counselors are contracted with Medicare or Medicaid; however, Leslie Taylor, PMHNP-BC is contracted with Medicare only.
-If you are interested in using your insurance, please verify that the provider is contracted with your insurance before your first appointment.
+None of our counselors are contracted with Medicare or Medicaid; If you are interested in using your insurance, please verify that the provider is contracted with your insurance before your first appointment.

 For the providers who are not participating providers with commercial insurance, please note that we cannot file claims to your insurance on your behalf.
 Because of this, you will be expected to pay the full fee at each session, regardless of your insurance coverage.
 We can provide you with a statement, which may be utilized to seek reimbursement from your insurance company.
 You will need to speak to your insurance company directly to discuss covered services and/or providers.